-Quality ginger must be uniformly dried.
+Dry uniformly to get quality ginger.
 It may be scraped or non-scraped depending on the market requirement.
 Dried ginger’s value depends on its whiteness achieved by thorough washing and uniform drying.
-Liming (2% solution for 6 hrs followed by sun drying for 10 days) improves colour, appearance and also protects the rhizomes from mildew and other pests.
+Liming (2% solution for 6 hrs followed by sun drying for 10 days) improves colour, appearance.
+Also, it protects the rhizomes from mildew and other pests.
 Dry to 8-10% moisture content, store at 10-120 c and 90% relative humidity.

 According to size and colour.
 Best grade consists of large hands and fingers and free from dirt and traces of mildew.

 Preserved or green ginger: